MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Outputs</b> </summary>maximum numbers of manageable cases per day separately for acute care beds, critical care beds, and mechanical ventilators</details>

 #### Estimation information
-<details><summary> <b>Problem Formulation</b> </summary>maximum manageable cases per day for a particular resource is the maximal number of this resource available divided by the expected duration of their use for patients times the probability of each resource being used among cases</details>
+<details><summary> <b>Solving Method</b> </summary>maximum manageable cases per day for a particular resource is the maximal number of this resource available divided by the expected duration of their use for patients times the probability of each resource being used among cases</details>

 <details><summary> <b>Epidemiological parameters</b> </summary>mean days in acute care, mean days in critical care, mean days on a mechanical ventilator</details>